 blog posts on simplifying

 Of course, you can find posts here on the Simplifying Home blog.
-I aim to post weekly, but likely won’t post on the weeks that emails go out.
-These will offer little nuggets to encourage your simplifying journey and offer practical ideas for helping you make it happen.
+These posts offer little nuggets to encourage your simplifying journey and offer practical ideas for helping you make it happen.

 emails to help simplify your home this year